Morso33/Morso33/readme.md

 ### Hardware

--Strong understanding on computer fundamentals.
-I have built multiple desktop computers over the last four years.
+-Strong understanding on computer hardware and software.